Blog

 Performance Testing in the CI/CD Pipeline

 You can skip the cup of coffee; this might be my shortest ever blog.
 Some have asked what you need to run performance testing in the CI/CD pipeline, and here’s my answer.
 To run performance testing in the CI/CD pipeline, all you need is to “just run the tests!”
-Well, except for a few minor nuances of course.
+Well,

 Read More